 The central problem for Hamlet is the nature of his father’s ghost.

 The main reason that Hamlet does not immediately kill Claudius after seeing his father’s ghost is that he does not know whether or not to believe what the ghost has told him.
-His scepticism is deeply rooted in the fundamental opposed views of the nature of ghosts that the play explores and which, for Hamlet, represent deep philosophical and religious problems.
+His scepticism is deeply rooted in the fundamentally opposed views of the nature of ghosts that the play explores and which, for Hamlet, represent deep philosophical and religious problems.

 Hamlet’s desire to return to Wittenberg is significant because that is where Martin Luther preached a new Protestant view of the afterlife.
 The medieval Catholic view was that after death, souls went to purgatory to be cleansed of their sins before ascending to heaven.
 In particular, sinners who did not receive the last sacrament went to purgatory until their sins were purged, or in the case of the ghost, until justice was done for wrongs done to them in their lifetime.
 These souls could be manifest to the living who then had an obligation to act on their behalf.
 Hamlet’s father appears to be such a Catholic ghost.